ONSdigital/cell-key-perturbation/documentation/sdc_perturbation.md

 ## Requirements

 - This method requires microdata and a perturbation table (ptable) file.
-- The microdata and the ptable each needs to be supplied as a pandas dataframe.
-(BigQuery version will be available in version 3.0)
+- The microdata and the ptable both need to be supplied as pandas dataframes or BigQuery tables.
 - The microdata must include a record key variable for cell key perturbation to be applied.

 ### Microdata and Record Keys